FBK Logo

-The Modeling and Simulation of Techno-Social Systems (MoST) unit at Fondazione Bruno Kessler investgates AI- and data-driven methods to model and simulate complex socio-technical systems in support of public decision-making and civic participation.
+The Modeling and Simulation of Socio-Technical Systems (MoST) unit at Fondazione Bruno Kessler investigates AI- and data-driven methods to model and simulate complex socio-technical systems in support of public decision-making and civic participation.

 The group is part of the Digital Society Center.